vishalsingh2972/CanIShipEU/README.md

       ↓
 Retrieved Evidence
       ↓
-Evidence Sufficiency Grader
+Evidence Sufficiency
       ↓
       5/10
 ```

 The system may identify:

-> "The evidence discusses AI regulation generally, but does not establish how candidate evaluation is classified."
+> "The evidence discusses AI regulation generally, but does not establish whether this particular employment use case falls within the relevant category."

 That missing piece becomes the next research target.